MaksimShakavin/flux-homelab/README.md

 A big thanks to the members of the [Home Operations](https://discord.gg/home-operations) community for their support and for sharing their repositories.
 Additional thanks to the [Kubesearch](https://kubesearch.dev/) project for ability to search for different configurations.
+Thanks for [kubepug](https://github.com/kubepug) for a logo.
+I like pugs